omniauth/omniauth/README.md

 [codeclimate]: https://codeclimate.com/github/omniauth/omniauth
 [coveralls]: https://coveralls.io/r/omniauth/omniauth

-This is the documentation for version 2.0.1.
+This is the documentation for the in-development branch of OmniAuth.
+You can view the documentation for our latest release v2.0.1 [here](https://github.com/omniauth/omniauth/tree/v2.0.1).

 ## An Introduction
 OmniAuth is a library that standardizes multi-provider authentication for